nw-0712/nw-project2/README.md

 **User stories**<br/>
-* As a user I want the ability to click the 'Start Game' button and be tkaen to the game page<br/>
+* As a user I want the ability to click the 'Start Game' button and be directed to the game page<br/>
-* As a user I want the ability to interact with the tiles in the grid layout and be able to click on tiles to see if there is a mtach or no match<br/>
+* As a user I want the ability to interact with the cards in the grid layout and be able to click on tiles to see if there is a match or no match<br/>
 * As a user I want the ability to to see how many moves I have left in the game<br/>
-* As a user I want the ability to see the amount of time left via the timer on the tiop of the grid layout<br/>
+* As a user I want the ability to see the amount of time is left via the timer on the top of the grid layout<br/>
-* As a user I want the ability to restart the game if I run out of time or run out of moves<br/>
+* As a user I want the ability to restart the game if I run out of time or run out of moves, by clicking on the 'restart game' button<br/>
-* As a user I want the ability to clcik the 'Restart' button and have the game refesh<br/>
+* As a user I want the ability to click the 'Restart' button and have the game restart the game and refesh the cards with a shuffle mechanism<br/>
+* As a user I want the ability to intialise the game upon page loading<br/>
+* As a user I want the ability to get a notification that I have run out of moves<br/>
+* As a user I want the ability to get a notification that I have run out of time<br/>

 **Colours**<br/>
 ![image](https://github.com/user-attachments/assets/1665923a-a440-41da-8f09-25209eaaa519)